ywanglf/COMP4021-Game/README.md

 1. Set the obstacle to hinder the opponent
 2. Clear the path to steal the opponent's crystal by bomb

-The player would only win if he/she steal the crystal.
+The player would only win if he/she steals the crystal.

 Further improvement if have time:
 1. The bomb could be valid to player